7abushahla/Spectrum-Sensing-SDP/code/README.md

 This folder contains information and data for both the collected and SDR datasets:
 - **`collected_dataset/`**:
   - `iq_samples.npz`: Compressed dataset of I/Q samples captured during real-world experiments with labeled occupancy states.
-  - `data_description.txt`: Detailed description of data collection using GNU Radio.
+  - `data_description.md`: Detailed description of data collection using GNU Radio.
   - `gnuradio_block_diag.png`: Diagram of the GNU Radio block used for data collection.
   - **`model_training_collected.ipynb`**: Notebook for training the model using the **collected dataset**.